VetVictor33/skillshare-hotelpage-full-stack/README.md

 # Let's travel project

 This is a full-stack application that hosts a fake hotel booking site.
 Here you may browse through fictitious hotels around the world and simulate reserves.
-You can also create an account and order bookings that will e saved in the database!
+You can also create an account and order bookings that will be saved in the database!
 If you regret any booking, no worries, you may delete them!

-All the code were written while watching a Skillshara class taught by Chris Dixon.
+Part of the code were written while watching a Skillshara class taught by Chris Dixon.
 It's a little bit old, but all the knowledge is still worthwhile!
-4
 I did my best to make this project look more like me and not simply be a copy of the teacher's code... and I'm still adding some features and correcting some bugs.

 ## What I learned in this project